-Scott is currently completing his PhD in the ethics of artificial intelligence at the Technical University of Delft.
+Scott is a Post-Doctoral Research Fellow at Bonn University in Germany.
+Scott recently completed his PhD in the ethics of artificial intelligence at the Technical University of Delft (title: Machine Learning & Counter-Terrorism: ethics, efficacy, and meaningful human control).
 He has a B.Sc. in Computer Science from California State University, Chico and an M.Sc. in Ethics of Technology from the University of Twente.
 He is a founding member of the Foundation for Responsible Robotics and a member of the 4TU Centre for Ethics and Technology.
 Scott is skeptical of AI as a grand solution to societal problems and argues that AI should be boring.

 Scott presented his paper "What Machines Shouldn't Do: A necessary condition for meaningful human control" at AITech's Agora.
 His talk was recorded live (with Q&A):

 Scott was featured on the Philosophical Disquisitions podcast hosted by John Danaher.
 They chatted about explainable AI and why Scott is a proponent of 'boring' AI.Check out the audio here:

 Scott presented his paper "Meaningful Human Control over Opaque Machines" at Ethicomp.
 The proceedings (and where you can find his extended abstract can be found here.
 His talk was recorded for the virtual conference: https://youtu.be/qLK58mbnNX4

 Today I gave a presentation for the TU Delft Ethics and Philosophy of Technology research day.
 My talk was entitled "Explicability Principle for AI: Misdirected and Undermining".
 I argue that the many proposals for explicability for AI do not overcome the moral...